 But, you do have to get used to the fact that an aluminum-free deodorant won’t stop sweat.
 There’s just no way around it: Deodorant with ingredients that are safer will only help stop the stink.
 They won’t keep you completely dry, but perspiration is good.
 It’s how the body helps rid itself of toxins, and regulates temperature.
 So sweat can actually be a sign of a healthy, in-balance body.

 Says Mindy Nacke of Green Tidings, “A helpful tip is to play around with how much you are applying.
 Most customers report using just one or two light ‘swipes’ can last them all day.
 Remember that unlike chemical deodorants, you don’t need to apply a lot for it to work effectively.
 ‘Less is more’ is definitely the case with our deodorants.”

 Want to swap?
-Try these three natural deodorants for happy pits.
+Try these five natural deodorants for happy pits.

 PiperWai’s natural deodorant is made without harmful ingredients like parabens, aluminum and synthetic fragrances.
 A charcoal-base with a crème texture, it forms an invisible, absorbent, pH-balanced shield on your underarms that neutralizes odor and protects your clothes from perspiration.
 We’ve found both the stick and the cream formulas to work incredibly well (but what else would you expect from a brand that snagged a Shark Tank deal?).